montoyaedu/iwant/README.md

 Git.
 ====

-It is a good idea to create always a local git repository and add all generated files, so you can keep track of your modifications.
+iwant initializes an empty git repository and adds all files.
+If something goes wrong you can make it yourself.

 `````
     cd MyPackage.MyApp